shaka-project/shaka-packager/docs/source/options/hls_options.rst

     VOD, EVENT, or LIVE.
 This defines the EXT-X-PLAYLIST-TYPE in the HLS specification.
 For hls_playlist_type of LIVE, EXT-X-PLAYLIST-TYPE tag is omitted.

+--time_shift_buffer_depth <seconds>

+    Guaranteed duration of the time shifting buffer for LIVE playlist, in seconds.